krishkothari26/Catalog_assessment/README.md

 - If there are not enough data points (less than `k`) to determine the polynomial, an error will be thrown.
 - Ensure that the JSON input follows the specified structure to avoid parsing errors.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-This guide now includes the steps for running the JavaScript code using Node.js.